Space-Miller-AI/Bengaluru-House-Price-Prediction/README.md

 [![](https://i.imgur.com/p0aeL6c.png)](https://flightfareprediction2.herokuapp.com/)

-## Overview
-This is a Flask web app which predicts fare of Flight ticket.

 ## Motivation
 What to do when you are at home due to this pandemic situation?
 I started to learn Machine Learning model to get most out of it.
 I came to know mathematics behind all supervised models.
 Finally it is important to work on application (real world application) to actually make a difference.